Last Updated on November 16, 2023

 Officer Candidate School (OCS)

-Training for Intelligence Officers begin at Officer Candidate School (OCS) at Newport, RI.
+Training for Intelligence Officers begins at Navy Officer Candidate School (OCS) at Newport, RI.

 This intensive, 12-week curriculum includes: